mason-chan/PacerPro/README.md

 bundle exec rspec
 ```

-This command runs RSPec tests to ensure the soft delete functionality works correctly.
+This command runs RSpec tests to ensure the soft delete functionality works correctly.
 Tests include checking if instantiated item is nil, soft deleting an item, restoring a soft-deleted item, and verifying that soft-deleted items are excluded from normal queries.